bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 end
 ```

-WARNING: Using `rescue_from` with `Exception` or `StandardError` would cause serious side-effects as it prevents Rails from handling exceptions properly.
+WARNING: Using `rescue_from` with `Exception` or `StandardError` would cause serious side-effects as it prevents Quails from handling exceptions properly.
 As such, it is not recommended to do so unless there is a strong reason.

 NOTE: When running in the production environment, all
 `ActiveRecord::RecordNotFound` errors render the 404 error page.
 Unless you need